 # Build and Publish a Simple Bundle

-In this tutorial, you will learn how to create a simple Entando Bundle and deploy it into the Entando Component Repository (ECR).
-This involves manually defining a bundle with a single widget, checking the bundle artifacts into Git, applying the Entando Bundle custom resource to Kubernetes, and then installing the bundle into an application.
+This tutorial shows you how to create a simple Entando bundle and deploy it into the Entando Component Repository.
+This involves manually defining a bundle with a single widget, checking your bundle artifacts into git, apply the Entando bundle custom resource to Kubernetes, and then installing the bundle into your application.

-- Use the Entando CLI to verify all dependencies are installed (e.g. Java, npm, Git).
+- Use the Entando CLI to verify you have the prerequisites in place for this tutorial (e.g. Java, npm, git).

 ent check-env develop

 ent prj command and its publication system (pbs) convenience methods.
-Both the CLI and manual commands are provided.
+The manual steps are also provided in those cases.

 mkdir -p example-bundle/bundle; cd example-bundle/bundle

 example-widget.yaml with a simple definition.
-Make sure to retain the correct YAML indentation of 2 or 4 spaces.
+Make sure to retain the correct YAML indentation.

 code: example-widget titles: en: Example Widget it: Widget d'esempio group: free customUi: <h2>Hi from Example Widget</h2>

-descriptor.yaml, which describes all of the components within the bundle.
-The name of the bundle descriptor file must be
+descriptor.yaml is the main file processed by the Entando Component Repository and describes all of the components in the bundle.
+The name of the bundle descriptor must be

-Populate the bundle descriptor file with the following YAML definition
+Populate the descriptor with the following YAML definition:

 code: example-bundle description: This is an example of an Entando bundle components: widgets: - widgets/example-widget.yaml

-widgets/example-widget.yaml) are arbitrary since the bundle descriptor explicitly points to those files.
-Convention is to group components by type with all widgets in one directory, all page templates in another, etc.
+widgets/example-widget.yaml) are arbitrary since the bundle descriptor explicitly points to the file.
+The typical convention is to group components by type, for example with all widgets in one directory, all page templates in another, etc.

 ent prj init

 - Initialize the publication system.
-This step requires the empty Git repository URL (ending in .git) and your Git credentials.
+You'll need the git repository URL and your credentials here.

 ent prj pbs-init

-- Publish the bundle to Git.
-By convention, the first version is assigned the tag
+- Publish the bundle to git.
+By convention your first version will be

 ent prj pbs-publish